Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Ablation Studies on Test-time Self-supervised Aggregation

 \subsection{Results of Prediction Confidence}

 In our theoretical analysis (\ie Theorem~\ref{thm1}), we find that our test-time self-supervised aggregation strategy not only simulates the test class distribution, but also makes the model predictions more confident.
-In this appendix, we further evaluate whether our strategy indeed improves the prediction confidence of models on various unknown test class distributions of ImageNet-LT.
-Therefore, we compare the prediction confidence of our method without and with test-time self-supervised aggregation in terms of the hard mean of the highest prediction probability on all test samples.
+In this appendix, we evaluate whether our strategy can really improve the prediction confidence of models on various unknown test class distributions of ImageNet-LT.
+To this end, we compare the prediction confidence of our method without and with test-time self-supervised aggregation in terms of the hard mean of the highest prediction probability on all test samples.

 As shown in Table~\ref{table_confidence_supp}, our test-time self-supervised aggregation strategy enables the deep model to have higher prediction confidence.
 For example, on the Forward-LT-50 test distribution, our strategy obtains 0.015 confidence improvement, which is non-trivial since it is an average value for a large number of samples (more than 10,000 samples).
-In addition, when the class imbalance ratio becomes larger, our method is able to obtain more significant confidence improvement.
+In addition, when the class imbalance ratio becomes larger, our method is able to obtain more apparent confidence improvement.